-The transition process might lead to increased volatility and illiquidity in markets for instruments whose terms currently include LIBOR.
-It could also lead to a reduction in the value of some LIBOR-based investments.
+The transition process could lead to (i) an increased volatility and illiquidity in markets for instruments whose terms currently include LIBOR, (ii) a reduction in the value of some LIBOR-based investments, or (iii) reduced effectiveness of related Fund transactions, such as hedging.
 Since the usefulness of LIBOR as a benchmark could deteriorate during the transition period, these effects could occur prior to the completion of the transition.
 All of the aforementioned may adversely affect the Fund's performance or NAV.